-For more information on DUI investigations, please see our article on “The stages of a California DUI case.”
+For more information on DUI laws and investigations, please see our article on “The stages of a California DUI case.”

 And in the meantime, let’s take a closer look at each of these two types of breath tests.

 A preliminary alcohol screening (PAS) test is given during a DUI investigation.
-This occurs after someone has been pulled over or stopped at a DUI checkpoint, but before an arrest has been made.
+This occurs after someone has been pulled over or stopped at a DUI checkpoint, but before a DUI arrest has been made.